 - In the Query editor section, select the format of the query you want to introduce, either Data Search Format or API Format, and introduce a valid query.

-- Define a time range for the query to search for data.
-To do that, select dates in the From and To fields.
+- Define a time range for the query to search for data in the Date Range field.

 - Establish the Max nº of results.
 This will limit the number of results the query returns for the specified time range.
 The app will only show up to the specified number, starting from the oldest results.